 Synthesis: combing the ideas of more than one source with your own ideas and analysis in writing.

-Templates to Organize Ideas
+Templates to Help You Organize Ideas

 “While paraphrase and summary are effective ways to introduce your reader to someone’s ideas, quoting directly from a text allows you to introduce your reader to the way those ideas are expressed by showing such details as language, syntax, and cadence.” –Harvard Guide to Using Sources

-Remember, your paper should read like a conversation between different experts on a topic (including you).
+Your paper should read like a conversation between different experts on a topic (including you).